Beijing says there was much confrontation at China-U.S. talks in Alaska | Law-Order

-China's foreign ministry said on Thursday there was a lot of confrontation at the Sino-U.S. talks in Alaska, and that was not what Beijing was aspiring for.
+China's foreign ministry said on Friday there was a lot of confrontation at the Sino-U.S. talks in Alaska, and that was not what Beijing was aspiring to.

 Zhao Lijian, a spokesman at the Chinese foreign ministry, made the remarks at a regular press briefing in Beijing.